kelvin9314/kelvin9314/README.md

 ## I'm a Developer, and Dream Fighter!!
 - 🌱 I’m currently learning everything
-- 👯 I’m working in Taiwan
+- 👯 I’m working in Taiwan, Taichung City
-- 🥅 2021 Goals: Introduce TypeScript to my projects
+- 🥅 2022 Goals: Keep going to use TypeScript from work projects & start to join React Native
 - ⚡ Fun fact: I love to do sports, especially BODYCOMBAT and BODYCOMBAT